iotdssol/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/quickstart.rst

 Open GoPro installs with several command line demos to demonstrate BLE and Wi-Fi.
-The source code for these example can be found on `Github <https://github.com/gopro/OpenGoPro/tree/main/demos/python/sdk_wireless_camera_control/open_gopro/demos>`_ or locally in `$INSTALL/open_gopro/demos` where $INSTALL can be found with:
+The source code for these example can be found in `$INSTALL/demos` where $INSTALL can be found with:

 .. code-block:: console

     $ pip show open-gopro

-All of the CLI demos have command-line help via the `--help` parameter.
-All demos will log to the console as well as write a more detailed log to a file (this file can be set with the `--log` parameter).
+All of the demos have command-line help via the `--help` parameter.
+They also all log to the console as well as write a more detailed log to a file (this file can be set with the `--log` parameter).
 The detailed log is very helpful for diagnosing BLE / WiFi inconsistencies.